delnouty/Dash-Vis-Car-Sales/README.md

 - Yearly Statistics: Displays yearly average automobile sales, total monthly sales, sales by vehicle type, and advertisement expenditure by vehicle type.
 - Recession Period Statistics: Shows average automobile sales fluctuations and sales by vehicle type during recession periods.
 - The dashboard is designed to be user-friendly, with dropdown menus for selecting report types and years, making it easy to navigate and analyze the data.

+## Two solutions

+- **object-oriented solution**.
+This application is designed using object-oriented principles, encapsulating the functionality within a class called **AutomobileDashboard**.
+This approach enhances modularity, making the code more organized and easier to maintain.
+By creating an instance of the **AutomobileDashboard class**, you can initialize the dashboard, set up the layout, define callbacks for interactivity, and run the server.
+This structure promotes reusability and scalability, allowing for easy updates and extensions in the future.